Low-probability-of-intercept radar: Signal modification

+Antenna modification

 Constructing a radar so as to emit minimal side and back lobes may also reduce the probability of interception when it is not pointing at the radar warning receiver.
 However, when the radar is sweeping a large volume of space for targets, it is likely that the main lobe will repeatedly be pointing at the RWR.
 Modern phased-array radars not only control their side lobes, they also use very thin, fast-moving beams of energy in complicated search patterns.
 This technique may be enough to confuse the RWR so it does not recognize the radar as a threat, even if the signal itself is detected.

 In addition to stealth considerations, reducing side and back lobes is desirable as it makes the radar more difficult to characterise.
 This can increase the difficulty in determining which type it is (concealing information about the carrying platform) and make it much harder to jam.